That’s me in kindergarten wearing a safari hat decorated with plastic dinosaurs along with a dinosaur t-shirt.

 Overly Excited by an Idea

 Only later in life did I learn about Dabrowski’s five overexcitabilities.
-My dinosaur obsession would definitely qualify as an “intellectual intensity.”
+My dinosaur obsession would definitely qualify as an intellectual intensity or overexcitability.

 It’s odd to think about a kid becoming “overexcited” by an idea.
 Yet, if Wikipedia had been within my grasp as a child, I could easily imagine myself spinning out of control, simply overwhelmed by information.

 It’s worth noting how this deep interest in a topic can backfire, making it tricky to find friends.
-Now, obviously, if an eight-year-old is into heart surgery, yeah, no one her age is going to want to talk about it.
+Now, obviously, if an eight-year-old is into heart surgery, yeah, no one her age will want to talk about it.
 But this can be a problem even when all the other kids love the same topic!

 I mentioned before that, in kindergarten, I’d get into arguments about dinosaurs with other kids.
 Sure, they liked dinosaurs, but I LOVED dinosaurs.
 They’d make mistakes: getting names mixed up, mispronouncing time periods, labeling animals “dinosaurs” that were not (in fact) dinosaurs.
 My intense interest in dinosaurs made it hard to talk about dinosaurs with kids my age.